Marrakech With Kids: 17 Best Things To Do & Tips

 Oasiria

-First up is Oasiria, which is just outside of the city centre.
-It has slides, a wave pool, a lazy river plus smaller pools and a kids club.
+Our first recommendation is Oasiria, which you’ll discover outside Marrakech.
+It has a wave pool, slides, a lazy river as well as some smaller pools and even a kids club.
 The park also has a cool climbing wall and a large section set aside specifically for those in Marrakech with young kids.
 It includes a pirate ship and smaller slides that are perfect for tots.
-As it is set in lush green surroundings it makes a refreshing break from the frenetic nature of the city.
+As it is all located in natural green surroundings it makes a perfect break from the chaotic nature of the city centre.

 Aqua Mirage Aqua Parc

-The second option is Aqua Mirage Aqua Parc which is attached to a family friendly resorts called Aqua Mirage Club.
+Another option is to hear to Aqua Mirage Aqua Parc which is attached to a family friendly resorts called Aqua Mirage Club.
 If you stay at the resort then the waterpark is free entry.
-This is worth thinking about if your kids (or you) are fans of a waterpark.
-If you’re not a guest at the hotel, you can still pay to visit for the day and it has a large variety of different slides suiting all age ranges and it has a small wave pool as well.
+This is a great place to stay if your kids are big fans of enjoying waterparks.
+If you’re not staying in the hotel then you can pay for a guest pass for a day.
+Experiences and activities wise it has a big selection of different types of water slides that suit all age of kids as well as a smaller wave pool too.

 14. Hot Air Balloon Ride

 Do your kids love a thrill?
 An amazing, albeit pricy experience to have in Marrakech is to ride in a hot air balloon ride.
-A hot air ballooning experience will take you high up over amazing views of Berber villages, desert oasis, deep valleys and along the front of High Atlas mountains.
-The different colours of the landscape will leave you amazed, this is definitely an activity not to be missed.
+A hot air ballooning experience will take you high up over amazing views of Berber villages, deep valleys , desert oasis and along the front of High Atlas mountains.
+You’ll notice the different colours of the landscape and they will leave you feeling amazed, this is definitely an activity not to be missed.
 Our friend did this years ago and said that it was the highlight of her visit to Marrakech.
 So we had to include this on our list, especially if you have older kids.

 A bright blue sky with an orange hot air balloon in it.
 To the right are some palm trees and in the lower background is the desert in Marrakech.